unmtransinfo/DCPPC-docker-jupyter/README.md

 # Running a UNM Jupyter Notebook within IRODS

+Developed by Mike Garcia, Blackbean LLC, for the Data Commons Pilot Project Consortium (DCPPC).
+Docker container with IRODS, Jupyter, and GTEx.

 ## Steps to run the container
 1. Clone this repository
 1. Make sure to have your IRODS authentication info handy